IntegralDefense/ACE/docs/analyst-orientation.rst

    Recursive Observable Analysis

-ACE’s correlation of observables reduces and simplifies the analysts workload by providing the analyst with as much available context as reasonably possible.
+ACE’s recursive analysis of observables reduces and simplifies the analyst’s workload by providing the analyst with as much available context as reasonably possible.
 A complete list of currently defined observable types can be viewed in the table below.

 .. _observable-table:

-Currently defined ACE observables:
+Currently defined ACE Observables:
 ++++++++++++++++++++++++++++++++++

 ==================  ===================================================================================================